George and Joyce Wein Jazz & Heritage Center Grand Opening Concert

-“George and Joyce Wein have done so much to benefit our community and our culture,” said Anthony J. Ruda, president of the Festival and Foundation board of directors.
+“George and Joyce Wein have done so much to benefit our community and our culture,” said Demetric Mercadel, president of the Festival and Foundation board of directors.
 “It is only fitting that we recognize their many contributions by having their names grace this wonderful new facility.
 This is a true testament to their legacy.”

 George Wein grew up in Boston and became a professional jazz pianist while still a teenager.
 In 1950, he opened a jazz club called Storyville, named after the New Orleans red light district.